bbauska/Reroof/readme.md

 <li>architectural, and </li>
 <li>multilayered</li>
 </ul>
-(all of which you’ll find in our ratings, available to subscribers).
 In our recent strength tests on products from six manufacturers, we found that the most costly type—multilayered architectural shingles, typically with three to four layers that overlap—generally performs better overall than other styles.
 But our testing also revealed lower-cost options with fewer layers that still perform admirably.
 “For most homes, a top-performing three-tab, which has only one layer, or architectural laminated shingles will work just fine,” says Misha Kollontai, who leads CR’s tests of roofing products.
 What’s more, you can find savings among similarly rated multilayered architectural laminated shingles.
 For instance, Iko Crowne Slate costs $180 per 100 square feet—a standard roofing quantity—compared with CertainTeed Presidential Shake at $325.
 That’s an 81 percent price difference for similar performance.